A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Numerical methods for hybrid Chebyshev-Tucker approximation of trivariate functions

 \subsubsection{Algebraic case}

 Now, we consider the ChebTuck approximation in the algebraic case, i.e., given a tensor ${\bf F} \in \R^{n_1 \times n_2 \times n_3}$ assumed to discretize a black-box function $f$ on the uniform grid.
-In this case, the metric for the error of the approximation is the difference between the ChebTuck approximation $\hat{f}_{\bf m}$ evaluated at the uniform grid and the tensor ${\bf F}$, i.e., $\max_{i_1,i_2,i_3} \left| \hat{f}_{\bf m}(t_{i_1}^{(1)}, t_{i_2}^{(2)}, t_{i_3}^{(3)}) - {\bf F}_{i_1,i_2,i_3} \right|$.
+In this case, the metric for the error of the approximation is the difference between the ChebTuck approximation $\hat{f}_{\bf m}$ evaluated at the uniform grid and the tensor ${\bf F}$, i.e., we define

 In other words, we hope to recover the original input ${\bf F}$ when we evaluate the ChebTuck format $\hat{f}_{\bf m}$ at the uniform grid.
 Since we know nothing about the function $f$ except for the values on the grid, for \cref{alg:cheb_tuck_alg}, we can say nothing about the error of the Chebyshev interpolation of the multivariate cubic spline $Q$, thus neither the ChebTuck approximation $\hat{f}_{\bf m}$.
 For example, for highly non-regular function $f$ we would not expect the Chebyshev interpolation thus also the ChebTuck approximation to be accurate.

+\begin{remark} In this paper, we assume that ChebTuck format serves for approximating regular functions which admit accurate Chebyshev interpolation with a moderate polynomial degree $m$.
+Then the total error of the ChebFun approximation is basically determined by two main ingredients, that is the error of the cubic spline interpolation over the grid data given on a uniform mesh and the accuracy of the Chebyshev polynomial interpolation based on slightly perturbed functional values at the Chebyshev interpolation nodes.
+The first point is an issue of classical approximation theory of spline interpolation of functions of several variables and there are standard error estimates in terms of mesh-size $h$ and bounds on the respective derivatives of target function given on a grid (see Tables 1 - 3 demonstrating the convergence rate for both regular and non-regular functions).
+Concerning the second issue, there is the classical approximation theory via polynomials for different classes of regular functions.

+Both issues are beyond the scope of this paper and will be considered in all details for special applications elsewhere. \end{remark}